YAK & BREW

 1. Preparing the millet

-• You're looking for the millet to be soft but still hold its shape - not mushy or soggy.
-You should be able to squish a grain between your fingers, but it shouldn't feel wet or sticky.
+Once cooked, the millet should be soft but not mushy.
+You should be able to squish a grain between your fingers, but it shouldn’t be wet or sticky.

 💡 Pro tip: Don’t skip the cooling step - adding yeast to hot millet will kill it, and your brew won’t ferment.